nnMIL: A generalizable multiple instance learning framework for computational pathology

 \Heading{Discussion}

-In this study, we proposed a novel perspective that focused on efficient training heavily, rather than MIL network design in the foundation-model era.
+In this study, we proposed a training-centric perspective that emphasizes efficient training rather than MIL network design in the foundation-model era.
 Following this perspective, we introduce nnMIL, a simple yet generalizable framework for multiple instance learning (MIL) that bridges patch-level pathology foundation models with slide-level clinical prediction.
-Comprehensive evaluation across various clinical applications, including disease diagnosis and subtyping, molecular biomarker detection, and pan-cancer prognosis prediction, demonstrates that nnMIL significantly outperformed existing MIL methods while maintaining cross-model consistency and reliability.
+Comprehensive evaluations across diverse clinical applications, including disease diagnosis and subtyping, molecular biomarker detection, and pan-cancer prognosis prediction, demonstrate that nnMIL consistently outperforms existing MIL methods while maintaining cross-model consistency and reliability.